 Struggling with financial stress if you relied on the deceased for economic support adds to this terrible stress.
 If you believe someone else was responsible for your loved one’s death, you have the right to hold them accountable and pursue payment for your losses.

 Since your loved one can’t speak to how a fatal crash occurred, it’s critical that your lawyer knows exactly what’s needed to protect your family’s legal rights.
-At Ostroff Injury Law, we understand how difficult the aftermath of a fatal crash can be.
+At Ostroff Godshall Injury and Accident Lawyers, we understand how difficult the aftermath of a fatal crash can be.
 Our Allentown wrongful death lawyers will handle every part of the legal process to ensure that you and your family get the compensation you deserve.
 For over 30 years, Jon Ostroff and our skilled personal injury lawyers have fought for families of deceased accident victims in the Lehigh Valley and across Pennsylvania.